PropelAuth/terraform-provider-propelauth/docs/resources/roles_and_permissions.md

 page_title: "propelauth_roles_and_permissions Resource - propelauth"
 subcategory: ""
 description: |-
   Roles and Permissions resource.
-This is for configuring the basic roles and permissionsrmation in PropelAuth.
+This is for configuring the basic roles and permissions information in PropelAuth.
 ---

 # propelauth_roles_and_permissions (Resource)

 Roles and Permissions resource.
-This is for configuring the basic roles and permissionsrmation in PropelAuth.
+This is for configuring the basic roles and permissions information in PropelAuth.

 ## Example Usage